Facility Rentals Update- January 1, 2021

 Due to the impact of Covid19 and related health and safety protocols, we are not accepting any new facility rentals, including the gym, until further notice.
 Thanks for your understanding.

-On Sunday, October 18 we launched a "traditional" Sunday morning service in addition to our current service.
+Last October, we launched a "traditional" Sunday morning service in addition to our current service.
+Although Covid19 restrictions prevented us from meeting in-person for much of December, we are resuming our two service in-person model as of January 10.
 The regular service now starts at 9 AM, with a fresh, contemporary flair.
 The traditional service begins at 11 AM and features a blend of timeless hymns, southern gospel music, plus new and classic worship songs and special music.
 See our home page links to register by date and time, as seating is limited!

 FGC Protocol Update Statement